15 Hour Layover in Beijing: Two Stops: Your Options (2026)

 PEK (Capital International): Closer to the city and to Mutianyu.
 Faster average access; 15 hours is more comfortable.

 PKX (Beijing Daxing): Typically 30–60 minutes extra drive each way.
 More critical to leave early and avoid peak traffic.
-Still feasible for Mutianyu in 15 hours with a disciplined timeline.
+Still feasible for Mutianyu in 15 hours with a clear timeline.

 Structured Layover Option

-If your layover is time-sensitive and you prefer defined pickup, fixed routing, and a guaranteed return buffer, a structured Mutianyu layover itinerary reduces execution risk.
+If your layover is time-sensitive and you prefer defined pickup, fixed routing and a guaranteed return buffer, a structured Mutianyu layover itinerary lowers the chance of missing your flight.

 View Mutianyu Layover Tour